signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 Using R's `step()`
 ------------------

-We'll finish off by using R's built-in stepwise regression function, [`step()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/step.html).
-You can treat its functionality as a black box, but:
+We'll finish off by using R's built-in stepwise regression function, [`step()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/step.html), to run backward stepwise regression on all five average ratings.
+Instead of using a cross-validated RMSE as a metric of model quality, it uses the [Akaike information criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) (AIC).
+You can treat the AIC as a black box -- just know that a lower AIC indicates a better model.

 * Spend a minute or two skimming [the official documentation for `step()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/step.html), especially the *Details* section.

-By default, [`step()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/step.html) uses the [Akaike information criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) as a measure of model quality -- both for determining which variable to add or remove and for determining when to stop -- which you can also treat as a black box.
-(Just know that *a lower AIC is better*.)

-Here's an example of backward stepwise regression:
+Here's an example of how to use backward stepwise regression with [`step()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/step.html):

 ```r
 model_init = lm(col ~ ., df)